near-ndc/widget-specs/specs/regional_communities.md

 - membership is open to anyone, with the restriction that they can be a full member of one and only one community

 This author recommends a combination, whereby there are four types of membership:
 1. Home Membership - each user can define their one and only "home" membership = the community that is most closely aligned with them.
-This can be done without approval from the community
+This can be done without approval from the community, but each user can only select exactly one home community (or not make the selection).
 2. Hangaroud Membership - any user can be a hangaround.
 This feature is similar to a standard "follow" and should be the default membership for most communities.
 3. Core Member - the user has been approved in some way (by community vote or admin vote) to be a core member of the community.
 This option should not be a default option, but could be a possibility to enable for some communities that desire this option.
 4. Admin Member - the user has admin rights for the group